Kattis91/hangman/README.md

   ![image](readme-images/neither-yes-or-no.jpg)

-  An error message appear on the screen asking the player enter either 'yes' or 'no'.
+  An error message appears on the screen asking the player to enter either 'yes' or 'no'.

 ### Enter a letter